mihnea-s/silk-script/README.md

     - [Library `'std/data'`](#library-stddata)
 - [License](#license)

+## Roadmap

+- [ ] Generational VM
+- [ ] Strong, static typing

 ## Command line interface

-The silk tool can compile code to silk VM bytecode or interpret it on the fly with it's own interpreter.
+The silk tool can run silk code or compile it to a silk VM bytecode executable.

 ```
 (?)
 Help: silk usage:
     -h, --help  ->  shows the help page
-  -c, --compile ->  compile the files to a silk vm executable
+    -c, --compile  ->  compile the files to moth vm
     -d, --debug  ->  interpret the files with the debug tool
     -i, --interactive  ->  open a repl session
+    -r, --run  ->  compile and run the files (default behaviour)
 ```

 ## The Virtual Machine (Moth)